 Some Other Solutions To apply

 Make Sure your computer is not infected with any virus or malware infection, which may cause Different Startup errors include Blue Screen errors.
 We recommend install a good antivirus / antimalware application with the latest updates and perform a full system scan.

-If You notice After installing a certain Third party application/Game or Cracked nulled software the APC_INDEX_MISMATCH BSOD error started.
+If You notice after installing a certain Third-party application/Game or Cracked nulled software, the APC_INDEX_MISMATCH blue screen error started.
 Then may the application is not compatible with the current windows version, which may cause the issue.
 That causes you need to uninstall the application.
 To do this press Win + R, type appwiz.cpl and hit the enter key.
 Then right-click on the problematic application and select uninstall.

-Did these solutions help to fix APC_INDEX_MISMATCH Bug Check 0x00000001 on Windows 10?
-Let us know on comments below, also read:
+Did these solutions help to fix apc index mismatch Bug Check 0x00000001 on Windows 10?
+Let us know in the comments below.